|

 Forecaster: |

-010/042 |
+010/026 |

 During the past 24 hours, solar activity was low.
-Nine active sunspot regions were on the visble disk without M-class or above flares produced.
-The solar wind speed increased to about 440 km/s.
-The geomagnetic field was at quiet to unsettled levels. |
+Seven active sunspot regions were on the visble disk without M-class and above flares produced.
+The solar wind speed decreased to about 400 km/s.
+The geomagnetic field was at active levels for 3 hours and was quiet to unsettled for the rest of the time. |

-Within the next three days, the solar activity will be mainly low with a chance for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled. |
+Within the next three days, solar activity is expected to be mainly low with a little chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled on 12 Sep and reach active to minor storm levels on 13-14 Sep due to the effect of the recurrent coronal hole high speed stream. |

 |